-- Note that Robinson-Patman prohibits price discrimination for goods. - If you provide a discount to a cash paying walk-in, why is an auto insurer not entitled to the same rate? - Many seemingly logical justifications run afoul of the law or your contracts.
+- Note that Robinson-Patman prohibits price discrimination for goods.
+We often speak of "items and services" but they are different!! - If you provide a discount to a cash paying walk-in, why is an auto insurer not entitled to the same rate? - Many seemingly logical justifications run afoul of the law or your contracts.